kacperbojakowski/final-project/02-overview/1-what-is-technical-communication/index.md

 ### What disciplines are there in tech comm?

-Apart from technical writing, which is creating documentation, there are a few other, related disciplines within technical communication.
+Apart from technical writing, there are other disciplines within tech comm.

-* **Technical editing** consists in proofreading and editing documentation to ensure linguistic, as well as technical correctness, and to evaluate documents based on how well they fit specified criteria and meet objectives of the project.
+* **Technical editing** consists in proofreading and editing documents to ensure linguistic as well as technical correctness, and to evaluate documents based on how well they fit specified criteria and meet the project's objectives.

-* **Graphic design** in tech comm involves various tasks concerning visual media: creating and editing website styling, images, diagrams, infographics, etc.
+* **Graphic design** in tech comm involves various tasks concerning visual media: creating and editing images, diagrams, infographics, website stylesheets, and more.

-* **Information architecture** is the structural design of documentation; it focuses on organizing the content in such a way as to facilitate users' interaction with the documents and ensure efficient communication.
+* **Information architecture** is the structural design of documentation; it focuses on organizing the content in such a way as to facilitate users' interaction with the documents and to ensure efficient communication in all directions.

-* **User experience (UX)** is less about structural organization of information and more about intuitive design; it concerns the stylistic and functional elements of documentation's design that influence user's experience: the intuitiveness of the interface, simplicity of use, and *usability* of documentation, i.e., the degree to which users' interaction with the document effectively serves their purpose.
+* **User experience (UX)** is about intuitive design; it concerns stylistic and functional aspects that influence users' experience.
+Those include the interface, the organization of information, or anything else that contributes to *usability* of documentation, i.e., the degree to which interaction with the document effectively serves the user's purpose.

-* **Technical training** involves planning and creating educational materials, organizing and carrying out training sessions, and similar; in principle: on technical topics.
+* **Technical training** involves designing and creating educational materials, carrying out training sessions, planning curriculums, and performing a variety of tasks for didactic purposes.
+As per the name, technical training focuses on *technical* topics.

-* **Technical translation** will surely be your forte if you happen to deal with it in the new field – which you might.
-Translation-related tasks may involve preparing documents for localization or discussing the design of the document with the translators during planning and design phases, so that later performed localization will be seamless.
-Imagine, for example, possible layout issues when translating documents to languages with right-to-left writing systems, or with ideographs and syllabaries instead of regular alphabets.
+* **Technical translation** will be your forte if it ever crosses your tech writing path – and it surely might.
+In tech comm,translation-related tasks may involve preparing documents for localization or cooperating with translators to design "translation-friendly" content.
+Imagine, for example, all the layout issues that come up when you localize into languages with right-to-left writing systems or with ideographs instead of alphabets.

 ### Technical writer – how important?